 The program accepts students who display a range of attributes including leadership skills, academic commitment, and a passion for participating in athletics.
 By engaging the students through their shared love for athletics, friendships quickly develop in the cohort, and the participants empower and encourage each other to try new things, learn from disappointments and aim high.
 Through the camp the participants learn how to transfer their experiences and knowledge from track and field into other areas of their lives, including academic aspiration.

-We are using athletics as the engagement tool to raise aspiration around higher education, particularly here in the University of Melbourne.
-Carl Junot
+‘We aim to use athletics as an engagement tool to raise aspiration around higher education, particularly here at the University of Melbourne.’
+MU Sport Leadership Manager, Bridgid Junot

 Following the program, participants, and their teachers and caregivers have reported an increased enthusiasm and aspiration for completing high school, continuing athletics, and attending university.
 Six RTBA participants have since attended the University of Melbourne, and many attend various other universities across the country.

 ‘This program is really effective in opening your eyes to the possibilities of what you can do after school.
 You not only learn about the different University faculties and degree offerings, but you are also told about the various scholarships, college bursaries and Indigenous pathways you can apply for.
 This makes further education accessible and possible.’
 RTBA participant & UoM student, Paige James